ESA’s Gaia Satellite Finds Proof Of Ancient Galactic Mergers In The Halo Of The Milky Way

 As the Inquisitr previously reported, the European Space Agency (ESA) has recently made public the second batch of data from the Gaia satellite, which includes a vast star map comprising of 1.2 billion stars located as far as 8,000 light-years from Earth.

 Astronomers have long wanted to know whether our galaxy was formed through one massive galactic merger or a series of smaller collisions with other galaxies.
-To get to the bottom of this big question, the Dutch researchers turned their attention to the Milky Way’s halo — the outer region of the galaxy, which surrounds the main disk and galactic bulge in a spherical cloud of stars.
+To get to the bottom of this big question, the Dutch researchers turned their attention to the Milky Way’s halo — the outer region of the galaxy which surrounds the main disk and galactic bulge in a spherical cloud of stars.

-“Our aim is to study how the Milky Way has evolved,” says study lead author Helmer Koppelman, a P.h.D. student who has been working on this research project ever since the Gaia data was released, together with Prof. Amina Helmi, one of the original participants in ESA’s Gaia mission.
+“Our aim is to study how the Milky Way has evolved,” says study lead author Helmer Koppelman, a Ph.D. student who has been working on this research project ever since the Gaia data was released together with Prof. Amina Helmi, one of the original participants in ESA’s Gaia mission.

 Remains Of Ancient Galactic Mergers Discovered In Milky Way Halo https://t.co/OlY8M5Shuo pic.twitter.com/fLKdNC8iOf